 The team lost its first game in Scranton, which put it in the loser's bracket in the eight-team tournament.
 I believe they won their next two games to finish fifth.
 The winners, a team from Peoria, Illinois, were the only ones to defeat the Tigers.
 Apparently the tournament organizers, while disappointed that Syracuse had not sent an all-star team, were very impressed at the Tigers' showing.

 Jimmy went on to play at Solvay High School and during the 1954-55 season was a member of the junior varsity team that went undefeated in league play before suffering its only loss, 31-29 to Marcellus, in the Onondaga County Championship Game.

 Jimmy and I went our separate ways, me to Ohio and Jimmy to Grafton, Massachusetts, where he lived with his first wife, Avril Judson Smolinski, her daughter, Alison Wilson, and their two children, James and Elizabeth Smolinski.
 Jimmy and I did catch up with each other a couple of times after I moved to Rhode Island, but Jimmy moved back to Solvay after he and Avril divorced.

 In 1996 Jimmy married Joanne H. O'Connor and his son, James, was the best man.
-Joanne has five children by her first marriage.
-Jimmy retired about a year ago from his job in sales at Lewis Goodman, Inc., though for awhile he filled in occasionally.
+Joanne had five children by her first marriage.
+Jimmy retired several ago from his job in sales at Lewis Goodman, Inc., though for awhile he filled in occasionally.
 Sadly, in 2016, Joanne died, and Jimmy carried on alone, plagued by health problems until his own passing.

-And if this story has gone on a bit longer than the others, well, that also suits him just fine.
-When I called him to ask for a photo or two (for which I'm still waiting), he said it was around time.
+If this story went on a bit longer than the others, well, that also suit Jimmy just fine.
+When I called him several years ago to ask for a photo or two (which never arrived), he said it was around time I contacted him.
 "After all, I should be the star of that website."